iholas/Work/README.md

 ## group_comparison_constrained.out
 This is an MPlus OUT file (log and results) which was part of masters thesis.
-In this file I read my complex regression model, and compare the parameters between two groups.
-In this particular file, I constrained the parameters to be equal in both groups testing the model-fit deterioration under this forced condition.
+In this script test whether the path-analytic model is equivalent for male and female students -- particulaty, here is force the model paramters to be equal between the groups to see if this forced restriction deteriorates model fit.

 This work resulted in my masters thesis and a paper: